-If you have installed the Knowledge Capture app, agents can easily create new articles and flag existing articles for updates.
-This article describes some ideas and best practices for setting up your workflows for created and flagged articles.
+Agents can use the Knowledge Capture app to create new articles and flag existing articles for updates.
+This article describes ideas and best practices for setting up your workflows for created and flagged articles.

 Setting up your workflow for created articles

 Agents can create new articles using the Knowledge Capture app.
 Before they do so, you should think about where you want these new articles to be created and who will be responsible for reviewing and publishing them.

 If your agents have permission to publish their own content directly to any section in the knowledge base, and you don't require review or approval, then you don't have much to think about.
 Agents can simply publish articles where they need to be, using the app, and it's done.

 When agents create articles through the app, they use a template to do so.
 You need to set up any templates you want before agents can create articles, see Creating templates.

 Your template can determine the status of the article and where it's created, among other things.
 These options are not locked when an agent creates an article based on your template, but you can train your agents on how you want them to interact with the template, and what decisions, if any, they should make in the process.

 You can create your template according to the workflow you want to implement.
 There are many ways you can set up your workflow for newly created articles, but here are two ideas you might consider:

 If articles are created as Draft status, they appear in the Drafts list, and only Guide admins can access to the list of drafts.
 Agents cannot navigate to draft articles in your help center.
 Publishers can filter the drafts list as needed.
 You'll still need to select a section for the article in your template, but the article won't appear in that section while it's still a draft, so agents won't see it.

 - Publishing to an internal, agent-only section for review